g185/ArTeller/2nd_delivery.md

 The price of the sensors, processing power, energy consumption and performances will all benefit from this change.

-We also introduced the functionality "Message in the bottle" so that the users will be able to leave a short audiomessage to the next visitors.
+We also are planning to introduce the functionality "Message in the bottle" so that the users will be able to leave a short audiomessage to the next visitors.

 Architecture:
 The main difference from the architecture we thought at the beginning, is in the decision to leave AWS for Thingsboard.
-We evaluated the costs of the project, and thingsboard offered the functionalities we needed to a lower price.
+We evaluated the costs of the project, the latency and the versatility, and thingsboard offered the functionalities we needed for a lower price and a lower set-up time.
 The main functionality in fact is a clean looking dashboard with a private access.
 For what regards the boards-sensors architecture, we eliminated the use of the camera, introducing 2 height sensors in order to detect proximity and height of a visitor.
 We will also use the speaker via the AUDIO-OUT AUX port of the board.
 We will then introduce the buttons for the Message functionalit.

 Evaluation: